MarynaShavlak/dev-interview-hub/src/shared/lib/tests/TestAsyncThunk/README.md

 # Documentation for `TestAsyncThunk` Class

 ## Overview
-The `TestAsyncThunk` cclass facilitates the testing of Redux async thunks in TypeScript, offering a structured approach to mock dependencies and execute thunk actions in controlled test environments.
+The `TestAsyncThunk` class facilitates the testing of Redux async thunks in TypeScript, offering a structured approach to mock dependencies and execute thunk actions in controlled test environments.
 It includes deep mocking of external dependencies like Axios to ensure comprehensive testing.

 ## Imports and Dependencies